replicate/keepsake/web/docs/tutorial.md

 As a reminder, this is a list of **experiments** which represents runs of the `train.py` script.
 Within experiments are **commits**, which are created every time you call `experiment.commit()` in your training script.
 The commit is the thing which actually contains the code and weights.

 To list the commits within these experiments, you can use `replicate show`.
-Run this, replacing `c9f` with an experiment ID from your output of `replicate list`:
+Run this, replacing `c9f` with an experiment ID from your output of `replicate ls`:

 ```shell-session
 $ replicate show c9f380d